celalaygar/Spring-Boot-2-3/README.md

 http://localhost:8182/    http://localhost:8182/personels
 ```
 #### 3 - spring-boot-view-Error-Page
-How to use and view Error page on spring boot
+How to use and view Error page on spring boot<br/>
-you can writer anylink  except bottom links. don't forget you have to add to src/main/resources/public/error 404.html (error page)
+you can writer anylink  except bottom links. you have to add to src/main/resources/public/error 404.html (error page)

 if you write one of bottom links, you can't see error page as error.html
 ```